MrRupa/Sc1015/README.md

 ### 2.Data Extraction and Resampling

-We were collect the dataset from Kaggle and began the data preparation process by examining the variables and cleaning the data.
+We collected the dataset from Kaggle and began the data preparation process by examining the variables and cleaning the data.

 We then resampled the data for better understanding and analysis.
-By categorized the "age", "avg_glucose_level", and "BMI" we can further analysize which targeted group will have highest percentage of occurrence of having stroke.
+By categorising the "age", "avg_glucose_level", and "BMI", we can further analyse which targeted group will have highest percentage of occurrence of having stroke.

 This will help us in actual implementation of our logistic regression model and evaluate its performance.